khalifehbasiri/leetbridge/README.md

 ## Status

-Version 1.0 includes live accepted-submission syncing, repository indexing, historical import, recovery tools, and guided onboarding.
+Version 1.0.3 includes live accepted-submission syncing, the SVG repository dashboard and archive, resumable historical import, README conflict recovery, repository rebuild tools, and guided onboarding.
 The LeetCode interface can change, so selectors and submission detection are reviewed before each store release.

 ## License